alexland/compiled-c-extensions-in-python-libraries/README.md

 ============

-method 2 (if no c-libraries required & no unusual build req)
+method 2 (if no C libraries required & no unusual build req)

 * create .pyx file